 - Cernobbio, about 4 miles from Como, has long been a favorite town of the wealthy and there are several villas nearby of which Villa d’Este is probably the best known.
 Today it’s the luxurious Grand Hotel Villa d’Este, a sprawling complex with several restaurants and bars, a spa, and beautiful gardens.
 For something less expensive in town, try the 3-star Hotel Centrale, Cernobbio.
 From Cernobbio there are several good hiking trails, too.

 - Lecco. on the southeast tip of the lake, is one of the most scenic spots on the lake.
 Around the village are rocky mountains with hiking and skiing opportunities.
 At Villa Manzoni you can visit the Monzoni Museum with original furniture from 1818 and other memorabilia from the early days of the villa and the art gallery with paintings and prints from the 11th through 20th centuries (open 9.30 – 17.30, closed Mondays).
 Lecco can be reached by train and has some boat and bus service.
-Hotel Lungolago Lecco is right on the lake, a short walk from the historic center.
+Hotel Alberi is a family-run hotel across the street from the lake in the center of Lecco.

 - Bellagio, called the Pearl of the lake, is in a panoramic position at the center of the lake where the three branches come together.
 With its fairly mild climate, it’s one of the top places to visit on the lake and can be reached by ferry or bus from Como, Lecco, and other villages around the lake.
 Villa Melzi has a garden that can be visited.
 Across the lake from Bellagio in the village of Tremezzo, Villa Carlotta has original 18th century furniture, art works, and a garden.
 Take a Discover the Hidden Corners of Bellagio Walking Tour for an inside look at the town and a botanical garden.
-Find a hotel in Bellagio
+Hotel du Lac is on the main square across from the dock.
+See moretop hotels in Bellagio.

 - Lenno, on the western shore has a fairly mild climate.
 Take the walking path to see the 12th century Acquafredda Abbey in a pretty setting.
 You may recognize Villa del Balbianello as it was used as a set for one of the Star Wars movies.
 In the villa is a huge library with more than 4000 books, 17th and 18th century furniture, tapestries and paintings.
 The villa also has a beautiful terraced garden.
-Albergo Lenno is a 4-star hotel with swimming pool and restaurant, on the lake shore just outside town.
+Hotel Lenno, right on the lake shore across from the wharf, has a swimming pool and lake-view terrace.

 When to Go to Lake Como